straker/livingcss/README.md

 /**
  * A short description or lengthy explanation about the style.
 Will be parsed
  * using `markdown`.
  *
+ * Descriptions can be multiple lines and end at the first encountered tag.
+ * Tags can be in any order and can be multiple lines long as well.
+ *
  * @section Section Name
  * @example